Catherine Rielly, Ph. D.

 Executive Director and President

 Catherine Rielly has been president of Rubia since it received its 501c3 non-profit status in 2009.
 In 2013, Rachel Lehr passed the torch to her as Executive Director.
-Previously Dr. Rielly taught international community economic development for eight years at Southern New Hampshire University’s School of Community Economic Development where she was International Academic Program Chair.
+Previously Dr. Rielly taught international community economic development for eight years at Southern New Hampshire University’s School of Community Economic Development where she was Professor and International Academic Program Chair.

 A Political Economist, she has conducted research, training, and technical assistance for the past twenty-five years on women’s empowerment, public policy, economics, democratization and governance, for the following organizations: the Harvard Institute for International Development, UNIFEM, UNFPA, UNDP, the Asian Development Bank, USAID, the Governments of Mali, Zambia, and Uganda, and the Kennedy School of Government.
 Her research focuses on women’s economic empowerment and fighting the spread of HIV/AIDS through building women’s financial independence.
 As a Fulbright Scholar in Cameroon, she conducted doctoral research on women’s participation in informal savings and credit organizations and the gender-specific division of labor and income.